Las02/bachelor/main/bacdive_ecoInfo/README.md

 Since we are testing for different attributes alone we might need some bonforonni correction?

 ### Data
-The data was found through the BacDive API
+The data was found through the BacDive API -16-02-2023 And the data from the ncbi was found 16-02-2023

 ### Look at
 Some have no motility data but flagella data